atamborrino/PlayRTC/README.md

   def customReceive: Receive = {
     case Ready =>
-      // Member of id = this.id is connected to every others members via Data Channels Logger.info(s"Member of id = $id is ready")
+      // Member of id = this.id is connected to every other members via Data Channels Logger.info(s"Member of id = $id is ready")
       // do some initialization server side...